savithapremkumar/react-horse-crud/README.md

 ## Omissions of non-essential features due to time constraint

 - Restricting the number of horses displayed in the list to 10 aka  pagination needs to be implemented
 - Task 5 / comparison is omitted
-- Test coverage for 'C' and 'U' in CRU functionality
+- Test coverage for actions and reducers, in-depth component and view testing

 ## Known issues